State Business Licenses

 Trade Name Registration

 If you have any employees, you'll probably be required to make unemployment insurance contributions.
-For more information, contact your state Department of Revenue or Department of Labor .
+Unemployment insurance is meant for workers who become unemployed through no fault of their own.
+There are some exceptions to this rule.
+For more information, contact your state Department of Revenue or Department of Labor.